-8.3.3.
-Symmetric eigenvalue problems.
-Next, we present an example of a symmetric eigenvalue problem.
-The matrix A is the 2D Laplacian matrix with dimension $n = 10^6$ that was introduced in subsection 8.1.3.
+8.2.4.
+More experiments with sRR.
+Let us present another example of a symmetric eigenvalue problem.
+The matrix A is the 2-dimensional Laplacian matrix with dimension $n = 10^6$ that was introduced in subsection 8.1.3.
 The initial vector for the Krylov subspace is drawn from the standard normal distribution, and it is shared between sRR and eigs.
-We use the Lanczos recurrence (i.e., 2-partial orthogonalization) to construct the subspace basis.
+We use the basic Lanczos recurrence (i.e., 2-truncation without extra orthogonalization) to construct the subspace basis.
 For sRR, we report the real parts of the eigenvalues and eigenvectors, as discussed in subsection 6.8.

-Figure 5 displays the results of the experiment.
+Figure 10 displays the results of the experiment.
 We see that sRR identifies the same eigenvalues as RR, and the sRR residual norms are within a small factor of the RR residual norms.
-For 2000 iterations, sRR runs $12 \times$ faster than eigs.
-The difference is likely because eigs enforces orthogonality to ensure that the Lanczos method remains robust.
-In this instance, the Lanczos method constructs a basis that is almost orthogonal, but sRR does not require this outcome to succeed.
+Completing 2000 iterations, sRR runs $12 \times$ faster than eigs.
+The difference is likely because eigs enforces orthogonality to ensure that the Lanczos the experiments here, RR can be regarded as a block version of eigs.